-ViewSonic Library > Tech > Buyer's Guides > Purchasing a USB-C Monitor – What to Bear in Mind
+ViewSonic Library > Tech > Buyer's Guides > USB-C Monitor Buying Guide: What to Know Before You Buy

 A USB-C monitor uses the highly versatile – but super-fast – USB-C cable to connect to your device.
 As devices move towards a universal connection type, it’s useful to have the broad functionality of a USB-C connection on your display.
 With 2-way data transfer, charging, and a host of other advantages, it looks like USB-C connections may be the future of monitors and other devices.
 But there are still some drawbacks to the tech that you should be aware of first.

 Read more below to learn more about getting a USB-C monitor that works for you.
-Or find out more about ViewSonic’s range of monitors here.
+Or find out more about ViewSonic’s range of monitors.

 The first USB came out in 1996.
 Now, 23 years later, USB 3.2 is undergoing industry adoption via USB-C (or USB Type-C) connectors.
 This includes a wide range of use cases, like through dedicated USB-C monitors.